 Giftedness in our population

-* For additional information and assistance, I encourage you to visit Dr. Ruf’s website and read her book, 5 Levels of Gifted.
-Additionally, you may contact me for a consultation about school placement options.
+* For additional information and assistance, I encourage you to read Dr. Ruf’s book Additionally, you may contact me for a consultation about school placement options.